Fyfe-c/Fyfe-c.github.io/README.md

 ## Publishing Your Resume on GitHub Pages

-1. Commit and push your changes to the repository. change the resume file name into "index.md" then drag and drop the file into github respository
+1. Commit and push your changes to the repository.

+    *  change the resume file name into "index.md" then drag and drop the file into github respository.
 ![GitHub Pages Section](Gifs/commit&push.gif)

-also do this for the file of "_config.yml"
+    * Commit and push your _config.yml as well by using the same step you did in the first step.

-2. Enable GitHub Pages in your repository's settings, under the "GitHub Pages" section.
+3. Enable GitHub Pages in your repository's settings, under the "GitHub Pages" section.

 ![GitHub Pages Section](Gifs/hostpage.gif)